Another step towards roadside evidential breathalysers – MEBTI competition Stage 2

 Applicants are invited to submit a statement of compliance and submission of evidence, with sufficient equipment and consumable items to be provided for a police user trial to:

-Please contact Claire Rees [Claire.Rees@dft.gov.uk] at the DfT who can provide contact details for the Police Forces who are willing to participate in the trials.
+Please contact Dave Snelling [Dave.Snelling@dft.gov.uk] at the DfT who can provide contact details for the Police Forces who are willing to participate in the trials.
 The equipment should then be delivered directly to the relevant Police Force.

-For consideration for an award from the MEBTI competition run by PACTS, submissions should be made no later than 30th June 2019.
-In addition to submitting the instruments to the police for trials, a brief should also be summited to PACTS.
+For consideration for an award from the MEBTI competition run by PACTS, instruments should be delivered to the police no later than 30th June 2019 (Extended to 31 July 2019).
+In addition to submitting the instruments to the police for trials, a brief application should also be summited to PACTS.
 (See below for further information.)

 Applicants are invited to submit innovative proposals which demonstrate significant wider applicability, portability, cost savings to the users, or other such advantages.
-These need to meet the criteria set out for Stage 1 and the Requirements Document.
-They should demonstrate significant progress towards production, but do not need to be actual or prototype instruments, although this would be an additional advantage and such instruments are not excluded.
+Ideally, these will meet the criteria set out for Stage 1 and the Requirements Document.
+Evidence of progress or intent towards production will be an advantage.
+These do not need to be actual or prototype instruments, although this would be an additional advantage and such instruments are not excluded.